Enzoss100/MGHS-TaskProject/README.md

 ## Project Accomplishments

+Please Update the README of the Main Repo by submitting a PR.
+Keeping track of what is accomplished will help with the overall Project Tracking.
+Notes on how to update the project will be in the [Dev Notes](https://docs.google.com/document/d/1rbsYG4QcpWT95PTeKNeRouIgSbypPMWizbPxFVZhteQ/edit?usp=sharing)

 | Objective                    | Dev In-Charge   | Repo Branch         | Merged |
 | :--------------------------: | :-------------: | ------------------- | :----: |
 | Initialize Project           | Enzoss100       | main                | N/A    |